veraison/services/docs/realm-instance.md

    - "All Clear": Everything matches and is running properly
    - "Startup Verified": Initial state is good, but still checking runtime
    - "Unknown": We don't recognize this code

+### Source of Truth: Where Reference Values Come From

+Just like a birth certificate is trusted because it comes from a government department, RIM reference values need to come from trusted sources where the Realm's initial code had a registration event:
+- **Software Release Events**: When code is officially released and signed
+- **Build System Attestations**: Automated systems that verify and record code builds
+- **Developer Registrations**: Trusted registration of code fingerprints during development
+- **Certificate Authorities**: Third-party validation of code authenticity

+Think of it like a chain of custody - each step in your code's journey from development to deployment needs to be documented and verifiable.

 ## Tips from the Trenches